-We have confirmed the importance of electrostatic interactions for enzyme orientation and activity but also provide strong support for the presence and role of H-bonding in promoting the stability of two model redox enzymes at the enzymeelectrode interface.
-Both CA and E-QCM confirmed the presence of H-bonding as a dominant non-covalent interaction that, when removed, resulted in the desorption of H2ase and FDH films from the electrode due to electrostatic interactions alone being insufficient at preventing desorptive activity loss.
+We have confirmed the importance of electrostatic interactions for enzyme orientation and activity, but also provide the first strong evidence for the presence and role of H-bonding in promoting the stability of two model redox enzymes at the electrode interface.
+Both CA and E-QCM confirmed the presence of H-bonding as a dominant non-covalent interaction that, when removed, resulted in desorption of H2ase and FDH films from the electrode due to electrostatic interactions alone being insufficient at preventing desorptive activity loss.
 We find that resolving other non-covalent interactions outside of electrostatics is critical for a full understanding of the enzyme-electrode interface.
-Furthermore, a distinction between the total amount of enzymes loaded and the amount of electroactive enzymes wired to the electrode was elucidated by E-QCM.
-When factored into the calculation of the TOF, it was observed that the intrinsic activity rate for any enzyme directly wired to the electrode is unaffected by the charge of the electrode; however, it remains significantly lower than the solution activity of the enzyme.
-By understanding the parallels between the enzyme-redox partner interactions in vivo and the enzyme-electrode interface, we have resolved the surface conditions that lead to either desorptive or non-desorptive processes for activity degradation.
-The understanding of the importance of H-bonding for enzyme stability can help tune the rational design of molecular surfaces to enhance bioelectrocatalytic performances.
-This underlines the importance of characterizing the presence and function of interactions at the enzyme-electrode interface for future improvements in bioelectrode stability and activity that can help enzymes immobilized on electrodes achieve the exceptionally high rates seen in solution assays that make them such desirable catalytic systems.
+Furthermore, a distinction between the total amount of enzyme loaded and the amount of electroactive enzyme wired to the electrode was elucidated by E-QCM.
+When factored into the calculation of the TOF, it was observed that the intrinsic activity rate for any enzyme directly wired to the electrode is unaffected by the charge of the electrode, however, remains significantly lower than the solution activity of the enzyme.
+By understanding the parallels between the enzyme-redox partner interactions in vivo and the enzyme-electrode interface, we have resolved the surface conditions that lead to either desorptive or non-desorptive processes for activity degradation and have decoupled them unequivocally for the first time.
+The understanding of the importance of Hbonding for enzyme stability can help tune the rational design of molecular surfaces to enhance bioelectrocatalytic performances and underlines the importance of characterizing the presence and function of interactions at the enzyme-electrode interface for future improvements in bioelectrode stability and activity that can help enzymes immobilized on electrodes achieve the exceptionally high rates seen in solution assays that make them such desirable catalytic systems.